-Though we see plenty of apron front farm sinks in modern farmhouse design, they are right at home in traditional spaces because of their rich history.
+Though we see apron-front farm sinks frequently in modern farmhouse design, they are right at home in traditional spaces because of their rich history.

 Here’s a beautiful tonal traditional kitchen with a beautifully lit sink area:

-A bridge faucet also lends traditional charm to farmhouse sinks.
+A bridge faucet also lends traditional charm to fireclay white sinks.

 3. Touches of green (or greenery) add life.

-This traditional farmhouse kitchen with industrial accents has two tone cabinetry in pistachio and white for a unique nod to the past.
+This traditional farmhouse kitchen with subway tile white backsplash and industrial accents (notice the stainless kitchen island) has two tone cabinetry in pistachio and white for a unique nod to the past.

 4. Consider uniting a rainbow of whites (alabaster/putty/stone/beige/ivory, y’all).

 I find it so silly to see headlines like “white kitchens are out in the 2020s.”
-As if white were a singular concept.
-Know how many different whites are out there?
+As if there was one shade of white.
+Timeless white kitchens are not a singular concept.
+Know how many different shades of white are out there?